 Inmate Food Service

-Inmate Food Service is contracted through CBM Managed Services.
+Inmate Food Service is contracted through Summit Food Services.
 The kitchen at the Detention Facility provides all dietary needs of inmates housed in the Detention Facility and the Criminal Justice Services Division residential facilities.

 Inmate Medical, Mental Health, and Dental Services

 Inmate Medical, Mental Health and Dental Services are contracted through Correct Care Solutions.
 The healthcare staff at the Mesa County Detention Facility provide emergency, preventive, and chronic care for all inmates regardless of legal custody status.

 Medical staff are on duty 24 hours a day, 7 days a week.
 Medical staff include registered nurses, licensed practical nurses, nurse practitioner, physician, dentist, licensed professional counselor, mental health clinicians, and medical assistants.
 Mental health staff are on duty 7 days a week.

 Preventive and chronic care services, including dental care, diabetes care, and others are provided in-house by experienced medical staff.
 Radiology and laboratory services are available.
 Specialty services are provided off-site by community medical specialists when necessary.
 Specialty care is coordinated between the on-site medical director and the off-site specialists.